Nitwix/lddr_git/ang/ubik.md

 - Runciter comes back from CH
 - He says that they must put more ads on tv
 - A Mrs. Wirt comes to see Runciter.
 She represents Stanton Mick's firm which has an operation on Luna (to  make a light speed transportation system) .
 They have been infested by Hollis' spies.
 - Joe Chip and Pat are in an office to see Runciter.
 Joe had marked that Pat could be a danger for the firm.
 Joe and Runciter fake her hireing. (not sure)

+## Chapter 5
+- Tippy Jackson is a Runciter employee (anti-telepath)
+- She dreams about two psis (Bill and Matt) who were going to get her
+- Runciter is forming a group of 11 inertials to stop the Hollis infiltration in Stanton Mick's firm
+- Pat alters the timeline they are on to prove her powers to the other people of the group (Pat had married herself with Joe)
+- The inertials in the group may have been changed by Pat
+- The group leaves for Luna

+## Chapter 6
+- the group arrives on Luna
+- they are welcomed by miss Wirt
+- Francesca, Tito and Tippy all had the same dream.
+It was the same dream Tippy had at the beginning of chapter 5
+- Runciter decides to leave because he feels something is wrong.
+- A bomb explodes.
+Runciter is unconcious and the others are hurt.
+- They get to their ship without any trouble
+- the bomb seems to have aged them (?)

+## Chapter 7
+- the ship lands in Zürich
+- Joe decides to put Runciter in the moratorium with Ella
+- A chopper brings Joe, Al and Runciter to the moratorium
+- Joe tries to vidphone a precog at Hollis but his coins are *obsolete*
+- to continue...